moonlight-wang/imm/docs/en-us/aboutus.md

 1. **Safety** – Safety is our first priority and assurance.
 2. **Excellence** – Stand apart in everything we do by exceeding our commitment to Customers and industry stake holders.
 3. **Integrity** – We are committed to delivering our services with highest degree of honesty & transparency.
-4. **Innovation** – We pride ourselves with constant innovation using most up to date technologies available to provide accuracy and efficiency in our works.Protection of Environment – We carefully consider impact to our environment in everything we do and protect & preserve it.
+4. **Innovation** – We pride ourselves with constant innovation using most up to date technologies available to provide accuracy and efficiency in our works.
+5. **Protection of Environment** – We carefully consider impact to our environment in everything we do and protect & preserve it.
-5. **Teamwork** – We believe in achieving together as a team.
+6. **Teamwork** – We believe in achieving together as a team.
-6. **Customers First** – We strive to meet Customer requirements by providing tailor made solutions.
+7. **Customers First** – We strive to meet Customer requirements by providing tailor made solutions.